andrea14polanco/qa-tasks/README.md

     - TC06- Verify user is not able to log in with malformed email
     - TC07- Verify user is able to log in after performing log out action
-    - TC08- Verify email input field contains a limit amount of characters n- TC09- Verify color palette for login button is according apotheke standards and desig
+    - TC08- Verify email input field contains a limit amount of characters
+    - TC09- Verify color palette for login button is according apotheke standards and desig
     - TC010- Verify warning/error banners when error is trigger
   * Test Scripts (automation):
 Below is the list of automated tests